kdavies4/ModelicaRes/hooks/README.md

     git diff-matplotlibrc

+To run [pylint](http://www.pylint.org/) on all of the source files:

+    git pylint

 #### Development workflow

 All releases and updates are on the `master` branch.
 During the build process, (`git code build`), releases are tagged  as "v*major*.*minor*.*micro*", where *major*, *minor*, and *micro* are the integer parts of the version number.
 The unreleased updates have an "UNRELEASED COPY.md" file in the base folder with the commit date/time and the author.

 The version number is recorded in